 Lisa: Simba started immediately on medications for palliative care (Prednisolone, Omeprazole and Cerenia).
 I didn’t want to add to the sadness by having Simba pass on Christmas so I started oral chemo (Lomustine) right away and accepted a referral to a vet oncologist just to check if there was anything else that could be done.
 Simba received a Lomustine pill on December 6, 2019, three days after receiving the cancer diagnosis.

 In the meantime, that pill bought time with this fast-moving cancer to wait to see the oncologist.
 In mid-December, the oncologist offered IV Doxorubicin chemo to give Simba more good days.
 We were also offered the CHOP protocol, but it was more expensive, and no cats had been known to beat this type of cancer on it.
 I chose to go with five IV doses of Doxorubicin every 3 weeks as it would give Simba more good days and not be too hard on him.
-(The CHOP protocol would have had him at the oncologist for doses of the other drugs in the CHOP protocol in the weeks in between the Doxorubicin.)
+(The CHOP protocol would have had him at the oncologist for doses of the other drugs in the weeks in between the Doxorubicin.)